SilkCommunity/SilkCommunity/README.md

 4. Your leadership skills and/or familiarity with the Silk.NET toolset is recognised by the Silk.NET maintainers (e.g. you've proven to be a friendly face in Discord, you're a known contributor on GitHub, and/or are a known Silk.NET evangelist)
 5. You use a permissive copyright license that is suitable for unrestricted out-of-the-box consumption
      - MIT or MIT-compatible licenses (e.g. Apache 2.0, BSD-3, etc) are recommended
-     - The license must permit dynamic and static linking without conditions that affect the licensing of the consuming project

 ### Onboarding Requirements